 - it makes data archive almost trivial.

-Since federation provides a natural mechanism to join disparate triple-stores, we can use separate instances of AllegroGraph to load data on multiple CPUs and then combine them at query time.
-2 Loading triples is an extremely parallelizable task in that using N CPUs decreases the total time by a factor of N. Experiments on the LUBM-8000 dataset show that we can easily load and index a billion triples on a four CPU machine in less than 10-hours.
+Since federation provides a natural mechanism to join disparate triple stores, we can use separate instances of AllegroGraph to load data on multiple CPUs and then combine them at query time.
+2 Loading triples is an extremely parallelizable task in that using N CPUs decreases the total time by a factor of N.

 Federation: Data Management

-AllegroGraph's federation mechanism and flexible triple-store architecture combine to make it easy to connect multiple stores together and treat them as one.
+AllegroGraph's federation mechanism and flexible triple store architecture combine to make it easy to connect multiple stores (in the same AllegroGraph instance, multiple AllegroGraph instances on the same machine, or multiple AllegroGraph instances on a cluster of machines) together and treat them as one.
+When a user creates an AllegroGraph federated repository, a virtual index of the constituent stores is created and maintained in the client session to facilitate intelligent query processing and maximum performance.
 For example, we can combine the dbPedia, the USGS Geonames database and Census information into a single virtual store and explore the interconnections between these datasets without worrying about where the triples originate.
 Even better, we can keep different kinds of triples separate and combine them as needed.
 E.g., we can keep known facts, inferred triples, provenance information, ontologies, metadata and deleted triples in separate, easily manageable stores and combine and re-combine the data as necessary.

 Federation: Data warehousing

 Enterprise data volumes are growing without bound making it essential to enable the accumulation and archiving of multi-billions of triples.
 Federation lets you segment your data into usable chunks that can be swapped in and out as needed.